t-kalinowski/tfautograph/README.md

 and `for` and automatically translates those expressions into tensorflow graphs.

-It is compatible with and tested against Tensorflow Versions 2.0, 1.15 and 1.14.
+It is compatible with and tested against Tensorflow versions 2.0, 1.15 and 1.14.

 # Learn More: